GioDoesntKnowCode/Rittal_Power_Monitoring/README.md

 ## 1. Introduction

 Rittal PDU systems have an HTML interface which allows for administrators to access and make changes, or view parts of the system.
-The PDU systems have an interface which allows for adminstrators to view the live power, voltage and current readings of the phases.
-The aim of this project is to be used for individual socket monitoring, though at the time of writing I am still waiting on Rittal to confirm whether this is indeed possible.
+The PDU interface allows for adminstrators to view the live power, voltage and current readings of the phases.
+The aim of this project is to be used for individual socket monitoring, though at the time of writing this, I do not have access to a "Metered Plus" PDU and only a "Metered" PDU, so as a result this can only record Phases, though it should be easy to adapt this code to work on the "Metered Plus" with minor changes.

-In the meantime this can be used to monitor several machines or a single machine connected to a phase.
+At present the script can monitor one phase at a time

 ![Setup Diagram](https://user-images.githubusercontent.com/50869390/232887333-dfe6700d-36d0-4591-a074-5dfbd3e99045.jpg)